easytarget/serialOM/printPy/README.md

 # `printPY.py`
-A test and example for the `serialOM.py' class/library.
+A test and example for the `serialOM.py' class/library on CPython based systems (eg RasPI)
-* This was written as a prototype for the 'heart' of micropython based PrintPy2040.

 Output is handled in a seperate class, easy to adapt for alternate displays.
 * By default just an example text/console output class logging to the console and an optional logfile is provided.